Vung Tau→Con Dao New Big Ferry

 The Voyage:

-Queuing in the bright morning sunshine on the pier at Vũng Tàu, it’s a relatively calm, informal boarding process.
-On board, there’s a measure of quiet chaos are hundreds of passengers are funneled through the narrow door, onto the boat, standing in the aisles, stowing their luggage and discussing who sits where.
+Queuing in the bright morning sunshine on the pier at Vũng Tàu, the boarding process is fairly informal and there’s a tangible excitement among the passengers.
+On board, there’s a measure of quiet chaos as hundreds of passengers are funneled through the doors, onto the boat, standing in the aisles, stowing their luggage and discussing who sits where.
 All seats are allocated on tickets, but in reality – as is quite often the case in Vietnam – seat numbers are often ignored.
 If this is the case, usually all it takes is a quick, polite exchange and a show of your ticket before sitting in your rightful spot.
-The engines rev and the boat pulls away from the pier at 8am sharp.
+Unlike the old ferries, all the decks on the new ship are open before departure, which means passengers can wander around, exploring the vessel and taking photos.
+The engines rev and the boat pulls away from the pier at 7.30am.
 Delicately maneuvering out of port, the ferry quickly gets to speed and cuts through the sea heading due south.

 The atmosphere on board is calm and quiet, especially once mobile data is out of reach: with no phones to distract them, the majority of passengers recline their seats and close their eyes.
 Outside the cabin windows, the ocean is blue, big and ruffled.
 Tankers stand stationary on the sea, waiting for available births in the ports of Vũng Tàu and Sài Gòn.
 The twin hills of Vũng Tàu recede on the horizon.
 Soon the ferry is all alone in the East Sea, save for the population of wind turbines visible to the west in the Mekong Delta province of Trà Vinh.

-The passengers come alive again once the doors to the back deck open, roughly 15 minutes into the voyage (sea conditions permitting).
-On the windy, sun-drenched deck, people mass for photos and snacks.
+During the voyage, only the back deck on the second floor is open (sea conditions permitting).
+Out on the windy, sun-drenched deck, people mass for photos and snacks.
+On the top deck, where the snack bar is, the atmosphere is more lively, with groups gathered for coffee and conversation.
 Almost all passengers are Vietnamese – tourists, pilgrims, veterans, or islanders.
 Very few foreign travellers choose to take the boat to the Côn Đảo Islands, preferring to fly.

 When the deck doors open, passengers rush for photos & fresh air

 In good conditions, it’s a smooth, enjoyable, easy ride.
-The four hours pass comfortably, without incident: a chance to rest, to chat to your fellow passengers, to work on your laptop or to reflect as you watch the waves go by.
-The only discomfort being the bare feet on your armrest from the passengers in the row behind (a common ‘practice’ in Vietnam, especially among the older generation).
-However, things are by no means always like this.
+The four hours pass comfortably, without incident: a chance to rest, to chat to your fellow passengers, to work on your laptop (there are electrical sockets on each row) or to reflect as you watch the waves go by.
+The only discomfort might be the bare feet on your armrest from the passenger in the row behind (a common ‘practice’ in Vietnam, especially among the older generation).
+However, things are by no means always this calm.
 The crossing is well-known for being rough.
-I was once ‘stranded’ on Côn Sơn Island for 7 days because the winds were whipping up the sea and no boats could run.
-On my return journey, the waves reached 2-3 metres and the boat’s movement was alarming at times.
+But, even in rough condition, the new ship feels impressively sturdy and can still make the crossing when the wind and waves are high.

 In good conditions, it’s a smooth & enjoyable voyage